Virginia Beach Virginia, USA Travel Guide

 Many newer facilities and attractions meet ADA standards.

-This makes Virginia Beach largely inclusive.
+This makes The World's longest pleasure beach largely inclusive.

 Beach wheelchairs assist with access to sandy areas.

-Check with city services or local vendors.
+Check in the city services or local vendors.